TXT explore new worlds in cinematic ‘Frost’ music video

 On October 28 at midnight KST, the five-member act released the long-awaited music video for the ‘The Chaos Chapter: Freeze’ B-side.
 The song was also included in the album’s August re-release, ‘The Chaos Chapter: Fight or Escape’.

-TXT are seen jumping through portals into different dimensions in the video, traversing through a number of strange, wonderful and at times terrifying new worlds.
+In the video, TXT are seen jumping through portals into different dimensions, traversing through a number of strange, wonderful and at times terrifying new worlds.
 They chance upon a tent in a forest, where an ominous hooded figure invites them to partake in a tarot card reading.
 As each of them reveal their cards, each of them are suddenly cast into dangerous new settings.

 “My frozen lips / At the tip of my tongue / I call out that name / See only my icy breath,” they sing on the hyperpop-inspired track.